Freedom of religion in Indonesia

 The Indonesian constitution provides some degree of freedom of religion.
-The government generally respects religious freedom for the six officially recognized religions (Islam, Protestantism, Catholicism, Hinduism, Buddhism, Confucianism) and/or folks religion.
+The government generally respects religious freedom for the six officially recognized religions (Islam, Protestantism, Catholicism, Hinduism, Buddhism, Confucianism) and/or folk religion.
 All religions have equal rights according to the Indonesian laws.

 Religious demography

 According to the 2018 census, 86.7% percent of the population is Muslim, 7.6% Protestant, 3.12% Catholic, 2% Hindu, 1% Buddhist, <1% Confucianism, <1% other, and <1% unstated or not asked.

 Most Muslims in the country are Sunni.
-The two largest Muslim social organizations, Nahdlatul Ulama and Muhammadiyah, claimed 40 million and 30 million Sunni followers, respectively.
+The two largest religious social organizations, Nahdlatul Ulama and Muhammadiyah, claimed 40 million and 30 million Sunni followers, respectively.
+The third largest religious social organization is the Batak Christian Protestant Church, with around 4.5 million followers.
 There are also an estimated one million to three million Shia Muslims.

 Legal framework

 Article 29 of the 1945 constitution provides for freedom of religion, accords "all persons the right to worship according to their own religion or belief," and states that "the nation is based upon belief in one supreme God."
 The first tenet of the country's national ideology, Pancasila, similarly declares belief in one God.
 The government does not allow for not believing in God.
 Government employees must swear allegiance to the nation and to the Pancasila ideology.
 Other policies placed restrictions on certain types of religious activity, particularly among unrecognized religious groups and "deviant" sects of recognized religious groups.

 Aceh remained the only province authorized by the central government to implement Islamic law (Shari'a), and non-Muslims in the province remained exempt from Shari'a.
 Aceh adopted a Shari'a based penal code imposing physical punishment for violations.

 The Ministry of Religious Affairs extends official status to six religious groups: Islam, Catholicism, Protestantism, Buddhism, Hinduism, and Confucianism.
 Unrecognized groups may register with the Ministry of Culture and Tourism as social organizations.
 Although these groups have the right to establish a house of worship, obtain identity cards, and register marriages and births, they sometimes face administrative difficulties in doing so.
 In some cases these challenges make it more difficult for individuals to find jobs or enroll children in school.
 Legally, identity card applications are now acceptable when the "religion" section is left blank; however, members of some groups reported that they sometimes faced obstacles.